-Probably the most diverse element In South African is its people and their cultures.
-As a country with 11 official languages, namely Afrikaans, English, isiNdebele, isiXhosa, isiZulu, Sepedi, Sesotho, Setswana, siSwati, Tshivenda, and Xitsonga, one can just imagine how vibrant, colourful and interesting life in South African can be.
+Probably the most diverse element in South Africa is its people and their cultures.
+As a country with 11 official languages, namely Afrikaans, English, isiNdebele, isiXhosa, isiZulu, Sepedi, Sesotho, Setswana, siSwati, Tshivenda, and Xitsonga, one can just imagine how vibrant, colourful and interesting life in South Africa can be.

-South African cuisine has unusual variety derived from the culinary traditions of its diverse population.
+South African cuisine has an unusual variety derived from the culinary traditions of its diverse population.
 Traditional food include: bunny chow (curry in a half-loaf of bread), samp (corn) and beans, bobotie (a curried mince dish of Malay origin), milk tart, koeksusters (sweet syrupy deep-fried twisted pastries) and biltong (salty dried meat).
-South Africans are very fond of meat and
+South Africans are very fond of meat and enjoy a 'braai'